johan-westin-private/cmol/README.md

 ####Build EVDs

-  `urchins.py MyStructure` will read MySTructure.cif MyStructure.symm and MyStructure.ene files and output PDB file suitable for viewing with Mercury.
+  `urchins.py MyStructure` will read MyStructure.cif MyStructure.symm and MyStructure.ene files and output PDB file suitable for viewing with Mercury.